Bjohns800/job-application-saver/README.md

   - Support for additional job boards (e.g., Glassdoor, Indeed) and companies direct websites.
   - Fix of bug where time is added to spreadsheet in wrong format.
   - Clear the input field upon completion
+  - fix for error when go button does nothing, text is displayed in IDE should be shown in app